 ‘This year has been outstanding in many ways and hard work in others.
 We came into 2020 thinking it would be a typical Salford Food Parcels and Holiday Hunger; how wrong were we?

-‘The Salford Food Parcels project received additional support from Fareshare, and we now collect the second allocation of food.
+‘The Salford Food Parcels project received additional support from Fareshare, and we now collect the second food allocation.
 We now pay for each kilo of other food at a set rate, but this is still significantly less than we would pay compared to local shops.
 This extra food is a God’s send because it means we can support everyone with emergency food who needs it.

 A chance ‘chat’ that set us off on a different path!

 Verve CIC does not believe in making a profit from children in care.

 Val said she writes blogs to help promote other ‘Not for Profit’ charities, and if I wanted any help, she would write blogs for us at no cost.
-So, I said yes, and she did, and they have made an enormous difference to us.
+So, I said yes, and she did; they have made an enormous difference.
 2020 has been a fantastic year for random chats that turn the path we travel, and for both of us, it has been delightful.

 Val added a contact page at the bottom of the blog so people could get in touch.
-It went to her website (we didn’t have one at that time), and she managed it for us at no cost.
+It went to her website (we didn’t have one then), and she managed it for us at no cost.
 Our audience grew, and Val directed every enquiry to us; consequently, the campaign resulted in over thirty completed forms.
 This resulted in thirty vulnerable families in lockdown accessing emergency food parcels.

 Our ‘Knitting Baby Clothes Appeal’ was a huge help.